vinsri-dev/spark-jsonparser-connector/README.md

 The connector expects to pass table name or location to create a dataframe.
 Each row in dataframe is expected to have one or more columns with json strings.
 Connector post parsing the json will flatten the json data in each row from input dataframe and generates the output dataframe.
 Flattening the json column will lead to adding rows while dealing with collections in the json and adding columns while dealing with json properties.

+**Note : We also had a custom [rest api connector](https://github.com/vinsri-dev/spark-restapi-connector) to GET/POST/PUT Json from/to Rest End Point.
+While using GET and if you are fetching json string from Rest API, you can use this connector on top of the downloaded json column to parse and flatten.**

 ## Json Parser Connector Properties